Data Wrangling

 This class respects and welcomes students of all backgrounds, identities, and abilities.
 If there are circumstances that make our learning environment and activities difficult, if you have medical information that you need to share with me, or if you need specific arrangements in case the building needs to be evacuated, please let me know.

+Requests for accommodations are quite normal and quite frequent and I promise to maintain the confidentiality of these discussions.
 I am committed to creating an effective learning environment for all students, but I can only do so if you discuss your needs with me as early as possible.
-Requests for accomodations are quite normal and quite frequent and I promise to maintain the confidentiality of these discussions.
-If appropriate, also contact Services for Students with Disabilities.
+Contact Services for Students with Disabilities.

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.